Melanin08/da6401_assignment_2/README.md

 ## Conclusion

 This project successfully builds a unified visual perception pipeline capable of classification, localization, and segmentation.
-The model performs well on structured images but shows limitations in handling occlusion, multiple objects, and complex real-world scenarios.
+The model performs well on structured images but shows limitations in handling multiple objects, and complex real-world scenarios.